airsahin/Bike-Demand-Analysis/README.md

    - **WMO Code**: The World Meteorological Organization code
    - **Windspeed**: The windspeed at the time of the ride

+   - WMO codes in the weather data range from 00 to 99, with each code representing specific weather conditions.
+   - A detailed explanation can be found at: (https://www.meteopool.org/en/encyclopedia-wmo-ww-wx-code-id2)

 ### Download Instructions:

 1. **Capital Bike Share Ride Dataset (`CBS_2021-2023_Full.csv`)**: